breadbros/BREADitor/README.md

 * force layernames to be unique
   * update entity.location.layer on layername change
   * update map.entities[layername] references on layername change
+  * move to UUIDs for this whole thing

 * do not overwrite .chr's in entity.filename with "__default__"